How You (or Your Child) Can Avoid Common Hockey Injuries

 - Core and thoracic spine rotation and mobility exercises, especially to the non-dominant side.

-- Deadlifts, back extension, lying hip extensions.
+- Deadlifts, back extensions, lying hip extensions.

 Avoid Overuse Injuries